decipher2k/Vivit-Control-Center/README.md

 - Choose app (Word/Excel), create or open documents
 - Save/Save As supported; Office must be installed

+### Email
+- Click `Accounts` to add or edit accounts (IMAP/SMTP).
+Choose Password or OAuth2.
+- For OAuth2, select provider (Google/Microsoft/Custom) and set Client ID/Secret, Tenant, and Scope as needed.
+- Select an account and folder (Inbox by default) to load messages.
+- Use `Load More` to page older messages.
+Messages are cached by a background sync service.
+- Select a message to preview (HTML supported).
+Click `New` to compose and `Send` via SMTP.

 ### SSH
 - Enter address (`user@host` or `host[:port]`), click `Connect`
 - Provide credentials when prompted; type in the input box and click `Send`
+- Log viewer: pick a favorite log from the dropdown and click `Load` to fetch recent lines; enable `Follow` to tail in real time
+- Macros: buttons on the right run your predefined commands; configure them in `Settings`

 ### SFTP
 - Requires SSH.NET (Renci.SshNet)